High-quality musculoskeletal imaging stays locked in hospitals. Trainers make return-to-play calls without the data to back them.

 The cost of imaging blocks ongoing monitoring of musculoskeletal health.

-A shared signal chain powers both scanning modes, so the software stack stays the same whether you're building a 2D stack or a volumetric reconstruction.
+A shared signal chain powers both scanning modes, so the software stays the same whether you're reading a single cross-section or a full volumetric reconstruction.

-Multiple electrode rings capture the full scan without repositioning.
+Multiple electrode rings cover the whole region in a single scan.
 Cross-plane current injection creates diagonal paths through the tissue volume for true 3D reconstruction.

 Global sports medicine market projection.
 CAGR ~5.8%.